 After the diagnostic script has finished running, ESMValCore will try to store provenance information.
-In order to link the produced files to input data, the diagnostic script needs to store a YAML file called diagnostic_provenance.yml in it's run_dir.
+In order to link the produced files to input data, the diagnostic script needs to store a YAML file called diagnostic_provenance.yml in its run_dir.

-For output file produced by the diagnostic script, there should be an entry in the diagnostic_provenance.yml file.
-The name of each entry should be the path to the output file.
-Each file entry should at least contain the following items
+For every output file (netCDF files, plot files, etc.) produced by the diagnostic script, there should be an entry in the diagnostic_provenance.yml file.
+The name of each entry should be the path to the file.
+Each output file entry should at least contain the following items:

-- ancestors a list of input files used to create the plot - caption a caption text for the plot - plot_file if the diagnostic also created a plot file, e.g. in .png format.
+- ancestors a list of input files used to create the plot. - caption a caption text for the plot.